 User has been provided the appropriate role for their intended use of FPPS.

-Coordination

 Disclaimers

 Software Disclaimer

 This software was developed at the Department of Veterans Affairs (VA) by employees of the Federal Government during their official duties.
 Pursuant to title 17 Section 105 of the United States Code this software is not subject to copyright protection and is in the public domain.
 VA assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
 We would appreciate acknowledgement if the software is used.
 This software can be redistributed and/or modified freely if any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that they have been modified.